Mutinix/gauravjhaveri.com/config/jekyll/_posts/2014-01-04-doing-more.markdown

 ### Learning ###

 I signed-up for a number of MOOCs in 2013 but ended up dropping out of more than half of them.
 In some cases I merely wanted to explore the courses and see what they were about.
 On the other hand, there were some courses where I was over half-way to completion and dropped out because I started falling behind on the problem sets.
 So this year I'm going to make a list of MOOCs I'm interested in, and I'm going to follow them through to completion.
-I've already begun by enrolling in the Signature Track for [Creative, Serious and Playful Science of Android Apps](https://class.coursera.org/androidapps101-001).
+I've already begun by enrolling in the [Mobile Cloud Computing with Android](https://www.coursera.org/specialization/mobilecloudcomputing/2) Specialization on Coursera.
 With a bit of better time-management than last year, I'm confident I can learn a lot of new things this year.

 ### Coding ###